Fellowships at the Jackman Humanities Institute

 3. Chancellor Jackman Graduate Fellows in the Humanities

-Graduate Fellowships are open to Ph.D. candidates in the humanities at the University of Toronto who will be in the final year of writing their dissertation when they hold the fellowship.
+Graduate Fellowships are open to Ph.D. candidates in the humanities at the University of Toronto who will be in the final year of writing their dissertation and beyond the final year of the University of Toronto graduate funding package during the year when they hold the fellowship.
 The recipients of this fellowship hold an office at the JHI and participate in weekly luncheon seminars, presenting their own work to the other Fellows at some point during the year.
 Graduate Fellows do not work as Teaching Assistants or course instructors during the year of their appointment in order to concentrate on completing their dissertations.
-Applicants for Graduate Fellowships are nominated by their departments, and must have completed at least one full chapter of their thesis at the time of application.
+Applicants for Graduate Fellowships are nominated by their departments, and must have completed at least two full chapters of their thesis at the time of application.
 They are selected by the incoming Faculty Research Fellows on the basis of scholarship and scholarly promise, as well as the relationship of their topic to the Annual Theme.
 Applications are solicited early in the new year, with the selection process completed by May.
 Approximately three Graduate Fellows are appointed each year.

 Undergraduate Fellowships are advertised in late spring, with selections completed by early summer.
 Approximately six Undergraduate Fellows are appointed each year.
 The weight of the course credit was adjusted from a half-year up to a full year in 2012-2013 to reflect the significant level of participation required by this fellowship from the holders.